paul-nguyen-1/BeavsHubV2/README.md

 ## Features

-- **Course Explorer**: A dynamic, interactive platform for exploring courses, inspired by OSU-CS-CA and Course Explorer.
+- **Course Explorer**: A dynamic, interactive platform for exploring courses.
 <!-- - **Resume Builder**: Tools to craft, refine, and export professional resumes.
 - **Community Features**: Commenting and collaborative tools on course posts.
 - **Interactive Visuals**: Graphs, flowcharts, and side panels to enhance data representation. -->